About

 Research

 Methane (CH4) is a potent greenhouse gas with a global warming potential nearly 80 times that of CO2 on a 20-year timescale.
 Understanding the drivers of past methane variability is critical for predicting its future trajectory and informing climate mitigation strategies.
-My PhD research focuses on reconstructing methane concentrations and variability in pre-industrial atmospheres using surrogate models (emulators) of coupled chemistry-climate dynamics.

 Chemistry-Climate Emulators